Norman Farberow: The psychological autopsy

 The L.A.
 County Coroner's request for psychological information to help determine equivocal cases of suicide led Farberow and Shneidman to create the psychological autopsy as a procedure for evaluating the critical factor of intention.
-With Farberow and his colleagues based in a city known for its Hollywood luminaries, the coroner often called on the men to use the psychological autopsy in determining whether suicide was the cause of death for such celebrities as Marilyn Monroe, Robert Walker, and Marie (The Body) McDonald.
+With Farberow and his colleagues based in a city known for its Hollywood luminaries, the coroner often called on the men to use the psychological autopsy in determining whether suicide was the cause of death for such celebrities as Marilyn Monroe, Robert Walker, and Marie McDonald.
 The procedure gained international application as Farberow enlisted other international researchers in the study of personality differences in modes of death in Finland with comparisons of suicides in Los Angeles, Vienna, and Stockholm, among others.

 Indirect self-destructive behavior

 As part of his activity in the Central Research Unit for the Study of Unpredicted Death (CRU for SUD) in the Veterans Administration, Farberow identified and characterized his observations of indirect self-destructive behavior, or ISDB, and described a broad range of behaviors ranging from “slight to extreme, from mild smoking to noncompliant medical neglect, from risk-taking, excitement-seeking, depression-averting, denial-mediated aspects of substance abuse addiction to dare-devil flaunting of fate in chasm jumping on a motorcycle.”
-Farberow considered this body of work integral to understanding the continuum of self-destructive behavior, which he carefully researched and documented in what he called his labor of love, a book entitled The Many Faces of Suicide.
+Farberow considered this body of work integral to understanding the continuum of self-destructive behavior, which he carefully researched and documented in a book entitled The Many Faces of Suicide.